 Drivers of diatom diversity in space and time

-Diatom diversity is driven by both niche-based and stochastic processes, such as dispersal.
+Diatom diversity is driven by both niche-based and stochastic processes.
 However, at smaller spatial and temporal scales species-sorting may be a stronger driver of diatom community assembly than dispersal.
-For example, salinity and phosphorus are hypothesized to be the dominant drivers of diatom community structure along the freshwater-coastal gradient of the Everglades due to environmental filtering of the regional species pool based on species’ tolerance and competitive ability under changing salinity and P concentrations down the gradient.
+For example, salinity and phosphorus are hypothesized to be the dominant drivers of diatom community structure along the freshwater-coastal gradient of the Everglades due to environmental filtering of the regional species pool based on species’ tolerance and competitive ability under changing salinity and phosphorus concentrations along coastal gradients.

-Algal mats are composed of algae, bacteria, and fungi embedded within a matrix of mucilage and detritus.
-These mats are foundational components of the carbon cycle as primary producers that store carbon as biomass, sequester inorganic carbon by building soil, and provide food and habitat for aquatic invertebrates and fishes.
-Through monitoring and experimental work on primary production and the interactions within the mats, our lab studies the current contributions of algal mats to carbon cycling and how those might change with ecosystem-wide nutrient enrichment, saltwater intrusion, and freshwater restoration.
+Microbial mats are composed of algae, bacteria, and fungi embedded within a matrix of mucilage and detritus.
+These mats are foundational components of the carbon cycle as they contain primary producers that store fixed carbon as biomass and soil, and provide food and habitat for aquatic invertebrates and fishes.
+Through monitoring and experimental work on primary production and the interactions within the mats, our lab studies the current contributions of microbial mats to carbon cycling and how those might change with ecosystem-wide nutrient enrichment, saltwater intrusion, and freshwater restoration.
 Understanding these mats is critical to assessing how whole ecosystems like the Everglades will respond to future change.